 There’s also our Flick fee, which is what we charge as your retailer.
 If you’re unsure what our costs are, check the ‘Bills’ tab of your dashboard to see exactly what portion of your electricity bill is paid to Flick.
 Because, folks, that’s it.
 That sum is all that we take from your bill in order to provide you with our awesome services.
 You pay the spot price, and you can rest assured that, while the energy component of your bill varies, we don’t make any more, or less, profit because of this.

 That, folks, comes down to generation.
 NZ has five main electricity generators – Meridian Energy, Contact Energy, Mercury Energy, Genesis Energy and TrustPower, plus there are a number of smaller generators too.
 They produce electricity from a number of different sources, like thermal, wind and hydro.
 The generators sell the electricity on the wholesale market to electricity retailers like us here at Flick, and it’s then onsold to individual customers and business (like you!).

 Electricity can be purchased on two separate markets: the hedge market and the wholesale/spot market.
 Hedging is where retailers purchase a specific amount of electricity (they can buy cover for the bulk of their power this way) from a generator at a fixed price, over a long period of time.
 It’s basically like a form of insurance helping to manage market volatility, and historically they’ve paid more than the spot price by using the hedge market.
-But it means they’re able to offer you a fixed rate that they know won’t lose them money.
+But for traditional retailers it means they’re able to offer you a fixed rate that they know won’t lose them money.